dentarg/auth0-blog/_posts/2017-05-12-an-introduction-to-ethereum-and-smart-contracts-part-3.markdown

 [Bitcoin](https://www.bitcoin.com) took the world by suprise in the year 2009 and popularized the idea of decentralized secure monetary transactions.
 The concepts behind it, however, can be extended to much more than just digital currencies.
 [Ethereum](https://www.ethereum.org) attempts to do that, marrying the power of decentralized transactions with a Turing-complete contract system.
 In this post we teamed up with Ivo Zielinski, Konrad Koziol, David Belinchon, and Nicolás González from [GFT's Innovation Team](https://www.gft.com/) to develop a practical application of an Ethereum-based login system for Ethereum users.
 Read on!

-This is post 3 from a three-post series about Ethereum.
-[Read post 1](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/) and [post 2](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts-part-2/) if you haven't done so.
+This is the third post from a three-post series about Ethereum.
+[Read part 1](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts/) and [part 2](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts-part-2/) if you haven't done so.

 {% include tweet_quote.html quote_text="Discover the power of decentralized apps with Ethereum" %}

 -----

 ## Introduction
 In our previous post we took a closer look at Ethereum, a decentralized, Turing-complete platform for developing applications using a blockchain.
 In Ethereum, applications run on each node in the network.
 The results of those computations are then encoded in blocks, which, through the proof-of-work system, are validated by each node in the network.
-Furthermore, these operations (transactions) are carried on on behalf of users.
+Furthermore, these operations (transactions) are carried on out on behalf of users.
 Users must sign each transaction with their private-key, thus making it possible to track whether a certain user can perform certain operations or not.
-In particular, transactions have a cost, and users must be able to pay that cost by spending Ethereum's cryptocoin: Ether.
+In particular, transactions have a cost, and users must be able to pay that cost by spending Ethereum's cryptocoin: **Ether**.

 In our previous post we also had a look at practical applications of Ethereum.
 The [Decentralized Autonomous Organization (DAO)](https://www.ethereum.org/dao), a [central bank](https://www.ethereum.org/token), a [crowdfunding system](https://www.ethereum.org/crowdsale), a [proof of existence system](https://chainy.info), and even our own [simple authentication system](https://auth0.com/blog/an-introduction-to-ethereum-and-smart-contracts-part-2/).
 All of these examples run without a central authority holding any control over them.
 All operations are carried out by each node on the network, and these are only effective after all nodes agree on the results.
 This makes Ethereum particularly powerful for applications were no single entity must be able to validate or approve operations.